UsmanGhias/Tensor_ChatBot/README.md

 ## Acknowledgments

-- The project was created with inspiration from various online resources and tutorials.
+- The project was created with inspiration from various online resources & tutorials.

 ## License